collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td><td>

-### Example: DjangoCon US Website "Shared Repository"
+### Example: DjangoCon US Website as a "Shared Repository"

 <!--
 * If you have write permission to a repo (user account or organizational), you can make changes directly within the repo along with other users, this is called the “Shared Repository” Model